illumos/docs/docs/user-guide/debug.md

 # Debugging

 illumos contains a number of facilities for debugging misbehaving systems.
-These include larger, more complicated frameworks like DTrace and mdb to smaller, more easily digestable tools like truss.
+These include larger, more complicated frameworks like DTrace and MDB to smaller, more easily digestible tools like [truss(1)](https://illumos.org/man/1/truss).

 ## Broken builds